2476327115/CS225-Final-project/README.md

 ### The final project in UIUC Fall 2022

 ## Leading Question

-   Our group decide to the porject "Open flight" Our goul is to find any shortest ath algorithm to find preferred routes and make a graphical output on projected onto a world map.
-To find the weight for the graph, we use the airport data to compute the distance and use that as the weight.
-It is very useful and applicable.
-Finding the shortest path algorithms of routes and make the output graphically can help people find the shortest and preferred routes.
-Working on the datasets of the open flights can help us better understand connectivity and human geography.
-Throughout this final project, we will use BFS, Dijkstra's algorithm, etc to resolve the problems.
+Our group decided to do the project "Open flight".
+Our goal is to find the most convenient path and the most important airport based on the given data.
+Throughout this final project, we used BFS, Dijkstra's algorithm, and PageRank to achieve our goal.

 ## Document